elviejo79/build_our_own_git_team_challenge/README.md

     $ git remote -v
     origin https://github.com/elviejo79/build_our_own_git_team_challenge.git (fetch)
     ```
-1. Give the address to elviejo79.
+1. Send the URL to elviejo79.
 To add it as as submodule in *whole team repo*.
 So that beeminder reads that.
+1. Enroll in Beeminder.com.
+There is *NO NEED* to create a goal, immediately.
+We will use the team goal
 1. Accept the invitation from beeminder to join the goal: https://www.beeminder.com/elviejo79/program-daily

 ## When do we start?